 1. Use Gentler Shampoos

-While sulfates are great at degreasing, they tend to be harsh on our hair when used regularly.
+While sulfates are good at degreasing and removing buildup, they tend to be drying when used regularly.
 Specifically, if you have dry hair since it strips off all oil from your hair and increases negative charge on hair causing frizz.

 Dilute the shampoo with water and then apply it only to your scalp and not your hair.
 Your scalp accumulates most of sweat, dirt and oil and needs a thorough cleansing.
 The lather that runs down from scalp during hair wash is enough to cleanse your hair strands.